Updated July 26, 2023

 - An error of commission or omission cannot be ascertained

-- It doesn’t validate the error of principle
+- It doesn’t validate the error of the principle

-- It cannot find error of reversal entry
+- It cannot find the error in the reversal entry

-- An unadjusted trial balance is crucial for making financial statements and helps in identifying errors so that corrective measures can be taken.
+- An unadjusted trial balance is crucial for making financial statements and helps identify errors so that corrective measures can be taken.

 - It is a worksheet of ledger balances with credit and debit columns to check mathematical accuracy.

-- It ensures that there are no mathematical error but there can be an accounting error
+- It ensures that there are no mathematical errors, but there can be an accounting error.